emersonmoura/github-summarizer/README.md

 ### To run it ###

-Have in mind that you must have a Scala environment
+Keeping in mind that you must have a Scala environment

 * Scala version 2.12.8
 * SBT version 1.3.8